 🔎 How to Test for Nitrates in Drinking Water

-Because nitrate and nitrite pose the biggest problems in well water, not city sources, testing options are limited.
+Because nitrate and nitrite pose the biggest problems in well water, not city or municipal water sources, testing options are limited.

 It’s unlikely that you’ll find an at-home water testing kit that can test for nitrite, nitrate, nitrogen, and so on.
 Testing for nitrate is more complicated, and it’s well worth investing more money into a method of testing that will accurately inform you of how much of this contaminant your water contains.
 For this, I would suggest accredited laboratory testing.

 You will find plenty of certified laboratories in your state that provide professional drinking water nitrate testing packages.